Bayer (FRA:BAYN) PT Set at €66.00 by Warburg Research

-Bayer (FRA:BAYN) has been assigned a €66.00 ($76.74) price objective by Warburg Research in a report released on Thursday, Borsen Zeitung reports.
+Bayer (FRA:BAYN) has been given a €66.00 ($76.74) target price by Warburg Research in a research note issued to investors on Wednesday, Borsen Zeitung reports.
 The brokerage currently has a “buy” rating on the healthcare company’s stock.
-Warburg Research’s target price suggests a potential upside of 30.38% from the stock’s current price.
+Warburg Research’s target price would indicate a potential upside of 26.10% from the company’s previous close.

 Bayer Aktiengesellschaft operates as a life science company worldwide.
 It operates through Pharmaceuticals, Consumer Health, Crop Science, and Animal Health segments.
 The Pharmaceuticals segment offers prescription products primarily for cardiology and women's health care; specialty therapeutics in the areas of oncology, hematology, and ophthalmology; and diagnostic imaging equipment and contrast agents.